JongheonLee94/ml_posture/README.md

 ### How to use Inception v3
  There are many parameters in Inception V3 model.
-I think you have to fix these parameters.
+I think you have to fix these parameters(bottom of retrain code).
+ These are environment valiable.
+ Add  --image_dir = 'path'

    >> parser.add_argument(
         '--image_dir',
         type=str,